phuctv95/angular-chrome-extension-scaffold/README.md

 ## Setup

+1. Update name and description with your desire in `src/chrome-extension/manifest.json`.
+2. Search and replace all the text "angular-chrome-extension-scaffold" with your desired name.
-1. Install `pnpm` if not yet.
+3. Install `pnpm` if not yet.
 Run `pnpm install`.
-2. For development, run `pnpm run watch-angular` and `pnpm run watch-chrome-extension-webpack`.
+4. For development, run `pnpm run watch-angular` and `pnpm run watch-chrome-extension-webpack`.
-3. The built files are in the `dist/angular-chrome-extension-scaffold` folder.
+5. The built files are in the `dist` folder.

 To build for production, run `pnpm run build-prod`.